Xilinx/ml-suite/docs/tutorials/anaconda.md

 1. Invoke bash (if you aren't already in bash)
 `bash`
 2. Create Virtual Environment
-`conda create --name ml-suite python=2.7 numpy=1.14.5 x264=20131218 caffe pydot pydot-ng graphviz keras scikit-learn -c conda-forge`
+`conda create --name ml-suite python=2.7 numpy=1.14.5 x264=20131218 caffe pydot pydot-ng graphviz keras scikit-learn tqdm -c conda-forge`
 3. Fix symbolic links between pre-compiled Caffe (libcaffe.so), and OpenCV
       - Note: If you installed anaconda in a custom location, you will need to modify the first line of this script
       `bash fix_caffe_opencv_symlink.sh`